mne-tools/mne-python/doc/overview/datasets_index.rst

 This is a simple example dataset with frequency tagged visual stimulation:
 N=2 participants observed checkerboards patterns inverting with a constant frequency of either 12Hz of 15Hz.
 10 trials of 20s length each.
-32ch wet EEG was recorded.
+32 channels wet EEG was recorded.

 Data format: BrainVision .eeg/.vhdr/.vmrk files organized according to BIDS standard.